PretendoNetwork/pq-extended/README.md

 # PQ Extended
-Extends the `pq.Array` method to implement types not officially supported by PostgreSQL.
-This is a drop-in replacement for `pq.Array`
+Extends parts of the `pq` module to implement types not officially supported by PostgreSQL.
+This is a drop-in replacement for `pq` in these instances

 # Why?
 The official Go driver for Postgres doesn't support slices of all types available in Go, such as `int8` and `int16`, and no unsigned ints at all.
 This results in the need for custom types which implement the `Scan` and `Value` interface to work properly.
 This module aims to be a drop-in replacement in these situations to add extended type support